the1lab/1lab/src/Cat/Restriction/Instances/Allegory.lagda.md

   Partial-maps = Wide Partial-maps-subcat
 ```

-This category can be equipped with a restriction structure by taking
+This category can be equipped with a restriction structure, defining
-the [domain] of the partial maps.
-Note that the first 3 axioms don't
+$\restrict{f}$ to be the [domain] of the partial maps.
-actually require functionality; it's only the reverse direction of
+Note that the first 3 axioms don't actually require the relation to be
-the 4th axiom where it is relevant!
+functional; it's only relevant in the converse direction of the 4th axiom!

 [domain]: Cat.Allegory.Morphism.html#domains